 Benefits and financial support for carers

-It's important to know that there is financial support and help available to you.
+Therefore, it's important to know that there is financial support and help available to you.

 Carer's Allowance / Premium (link opens in new window) is paid to people who spend at least 35 hours a week caring for someone.